 IRA Owner's Death On or After Required Beginning Date.
 The beneficiary must take RMDs each year beginning in the calendar year following the year of the IRA owner's death.
 To determine the amount of the RMD for a given year, the IRA balance (i.e., generally the fair market value of the Inherited IRA on December 31 of the preceding year) is divided by the applicable denominator.
 The applicable denominator used to calculate the RMD is derived from the Single Life Table.
-If the beneficiary is a spouse beneficiary, the applicable denominator (while the spouse beneficiary is alive) is the longer of the applicable denominator that corresponds to the age the spouse beneficiary attains on their birthday in the distribution year, or the applicable denominator is the longer of the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one for each calendar year, or the applicable denominator is the longer of the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one for each distribution year, or the applicable denominator is the longer of the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one for each distribution year, or the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one or each succeeding year.
-If the beneficiary is a nonperson beneficiary (i.e., not an individual or a qualified trust), the applicable denominator used to calculate the RMD is that which corresponds to the deceased IRA owner's death.
-In addition to the RMDs described above, if the IRA owner did not satisfy their RMD for the year of their death, the RMD must be satisfied by the beneficiaries.
-The RMD is the minimum amount that must be withdrawn each year; the beneficiary may always withdraw an additional amount, including a lump-sum di
+If the beneficiary is a spouse beneficiary, the applicable denominator (while the spouse beneficiary is alive) is the longer of the applicable denominator that corresponds to the age the spouse beneficiary attains on their birthday in the distribution year, or the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of the first distribution year, and the applicable denominator is the longer of the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one for each calendar year, or the applicable denominator is the longer of the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one for each distribution year, or the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one for each calendar year, or the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year.
+If the beneficiary is a nonspouse beneficiary attains on their birthday in the year of their death, reduced by one in each succeeding year.
+If the beneficiary is a nonsport beneficiary (i.e., not an individual or a qualified trust), the applicable denominator used to calculate the RMD is that which corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one for each calendar year that has elapsed after the year of their death,